 Our library includes maps, neighborhood surveys, insurance documents, Galveston City Directories and in some cases, specific files on building structures.
 We also keep a comprehensive collection of books on Galveston history, architecture, property restoration, landscaping, and other areas of interest to residents and visitors to the island.
 Whatever your focus, there are numerous GHF preservation resources at your disposal to draw on.

 Monday – Friday

 9:00am – 4:00pm

 The PRC is always looking to increase its resources and welcomes donations of books, scanned historic photographs, or other materials that may be of use in research.
 If you are interested in making a tax-deductible donation, please contact us!
 GHF is a 501(c)3 nonprofit organization and all donations are tax-deductible.

 Commemorating the endurance of Galveston’s historic neighborhoods, GHF offers a 1900 Storm Survivor Plaque to qualified property owners.

 On September 8, 1900, the most devastating recorded natural disaster in U.S. history struck Galveston Island, claiming 6,000 to 8,000 lives and destroying thousands of buildings.
 The plaques represent a testament to the resilience of our built history and the community of people to which it still serves.
 The plaques are made in durable cast bronze.

 To purchase the storm survivor plaque, please complete the application available on this page.
-Applications are also available at GHF’s 1949 Sears Building located at 2228 Broadway.
-A $20 application fee covers staff time to research and verify the age of the house.
+Applications are also available at GHF’s offices at 2002 Strand.
+A $30 application fee covers staff time to research and verify the age of the house.
 This fee can be waived for a property that already has an approved original “1900 Storm Survivor Plaque” application.
-Once GHF staff verify the age of the property, qualified applicants may then pay the remaining $160 for their plaque, plus sales tax.
+Once GHF staff verify the age of the property, qualified applicants may then pay $200 for their plaque, plus sales tax.